chibiboba/JS-120/JS 129/JS 129 study guide.md

 console.log(dog.says); // woof
 ```

-**Q: What happens if you alter prototype property from inherited object?**
+**Q: What happens if you alter prototype property from inherited object?** XX

 A: Inherited objects can never alter prototype properties, because you are unable to reassign the prototype object's property value, by using an inherited object identifier.
-When you access the prototype object value by the inherited object's identifier to "alter" something you instead assign a property to the inherited object, which becomes inherited object's "own" property.
+When you access the prototype object value by the inherited object's identifier to reassign something you instead assign a property to the inherited object, which becomes inherited object's "own" property.

 ```js
 let cat = {